 How a prolific yet little-known architect changed the face of education in New York City

-During his thirty-one years of service, Snyder oversaw the construction of over four hundred New York City public schools and additions, of which more than half remain in use today.
+During his thirty-one years of service, Snyder oversaw the construction of more than 400 New York City public schools and additions, of which more than half remain in use today.
 Instead of blending in with the surrounding buildings as earlier schools had, Snyder’s were grand and imposing.
 “He does that which no other architect before his time ever did or tried: He builds them beautiful,” wrote Jacob Riis.
 Working with the Building Bureau, Snyder addressed the school situation on three fronts: appearance, construction, and function.
-He redesigned schools for greater light and air, improved their sanitary facilities and incorporated quality-of-life features such as heated cloakrooms and water fountains.
+He re-designed schools for greater light and air, improved their sanitary facilities, and incorporated quality-of-life features such as heated cloakrooms and water fountains.

 Author and educator Dr. Jean Arrington chronicles how Snyder worked alongside a group of like-minded, hardworking individuals—Building Bureau draftsmen, builders, engineers, school administrators, teachers, and custodians—to accomplish this feat.

 This revelatory book offers fascinating glimpses into the nascent world of modern education, from the development of specialty areas, such as the school gymnasium, auditorium, and lunchroom, to the emergence of school desks with backs as opposed to uncomfortable benches, all housed in some of the first fireproofed schools in the nation.
 Thanks to Snyder, development was always done with the students’ safety, well-being, and learning in mind.
 Lively historical drawings, architectural layouts, and photographs of school building exteriors and interiors enhance the engaging story.

 Funding for this book was provided by: Furthermore: a program of the J. M. Kaplan Fund